Sonichaos360/PHPSimpleSpreadsheet/Readme.md

 $xls = new diblet\PHPSimpleSpreadsheet\PHPSimpleSpreadsheet();

 /**
- * Define number of elements per page
+ * Define row number per page
  */
 $elements = 100;

 /**
- * Defile total items to export
+ * Define total rows
  */
 $total_elements = 500;

 /**
- * Get the pointer parameter,
- * just a counter to know the current page
+ * Request pointer parameter and calculate current page number
  * If it is NULL then we know this is the first page */
 $pointer = ( !isset($_GET["pointer"]) ? $elements : $_GET["pointer"]);